-What Day Do Buddhists Go to Temple?
+What Day Do Buddhist Go to Temple

 In this blog post, we will discuss the practices and routines of Buddhist followers in relation to temple attendance and prayer.